wp-plugins/basic-comment-quicktags/readme.txt

 * Added failure if not WordPress 3.3 or greater

 == Upgrade Notice ==

+= 1.5 =
+As of bbpress 2.1, this plugin will no longer be needed.
+It has been coded to degrade nicely.

 = 1.1 =
 Please visit your <em>Discussion Settings</em> page and check the box to turn on the plugin.